 Step 1

-Cut the first circle, as shown in the picture below.
+Cut along both the dotted circular lines, as shown in the picture below.

-Repeat for the second circle.
-You should end up with two such circles.
+You should end up with two such circles, in one move.

 Step 2